-Summer is an exciting season.
-It’s a time for exotic vacations, deck parties, and afternoons at the lake.
-There are also days when it’s best to escape the summer heat by hanging out indoors.
-It can also be a dangerous time if you don’t take the right precautions to properly prepare your home to battle the extreme outside temperatures of the season.
-Heat exhaustion and heat stroke are urgent conditions ‘that can take place when the body becomes overheated, and it can happen anywhere, outside or in your home.
-A heat stroke demands emergency medical care and, if treatment is not received, may cause damage to your brain, heart, kidneys, and muscles, and in extreme cases a heat stroke could result in death.
+Summer is a wonderful season.
+It’s a time for exotic vacations, patio parties, and afternoons at the lake.
+There are also times when it’s best to avoid the summer heat by staying inside.
+It can also be a dangerous time if the correct precautions aren’t taken to prepare your home to battle the extreme outside temperatures of summer.
+Heat exhaustion and heat stroke are serious conditions ‘caused by the body becoming overheated, and it can occur anywhere, outside or in your home.
+A heat stroke demands emergency medical care and, if treatment is not received, may cause damage to your brain, heart, kidneys, and muscles, and in severe cases a heat stroke could result in death.
 So think Safety First, both outside and inside your house.
-Discover how you can make sure you and your family are safe from overheating this summer.
+Discover how you can keep yourself and your family safe from heat sickness this summer.

 Recognize the signs

 You can be diligent but things can still happen.
-Know the indicators of heat exhaustion and heat-related sicknesses: nausea, fainting, headache, rapid heartbeat, pain radiating in your chest, breathing problems, and more.
+Understand the indicators of heat exhaustion and heat-related ailments: nausea, dizziness, headache, rapid heartbeat, pain radiating in your chest, breathing problems, and more.
 If you are outside and show any of these symptoms, find air-conditioned shelter immediately.
-If you are not feeling better within 30 minutes or are having breathing problems, loss of consciousness, or pain in your chest, call your doctor immediately or go to the nearest hospital.
+If you do not feel better within 30 minutes or are having breathing problems, loss of consciousness, or pain in your chest, call your doctor immediately or go to the nearest hospital.

 Have your air conditioning system checked immediately

-Proactively servicing your home’s A/C equipment will help avoid a malfunction on the warmest summer days, when your air conditioner is operating at maximum capacity around the clock for weeks and months.
-During an annual maintenance visit, an expert A/C system technician can typically avert an emergency by locating troubles and replacing parts before they go out, and cleaning and tuning the system so it works like new again all summer when you need it the most.
+Proactively servicing your home’s A/C equipment will help avoid a breakdown on the warmest summer days, when your air conditioner is operating at maximum capacity around the clock for weeks and months.
+During an annual maintenance visit, an expert AC technician can usually avoid an emergency by locating troubles and replacing parts before they breakdown, and cleaning and tuning the air conditioner so it is in tip-top shape throughout the summer when its needed the most.